Home API resources Suppressed data access

 For Tribes and Tribal organizations who choose to protect their data, the API will show is_public in the /general endpoint set to False.

 If you believe you should have access to these audits, you will need to request a copy of the Tribal API Access Agreement via the helpdesk.
+An NSAC or other Federal official with Single Audit oversight will need to approve this request.

 Working with the data

-Your Tribal access API key will let you request a one-time access token.
+Your access API key will let you request a one-time access token.
 You'll use this token to download suppressed reports.

 Once you have your token, use the instructions below to complete your API set-up: